 Need a Job?
 The Economy and Offshoring Don’t Have to Be Obstacles

 Many businesses still don’t see an economic recovery, and they continue to reel from the effects of the severe downturn.
 Profits have been harder to achieve, especially for retailers, and under-employment for workers continues to be high.
-Advertising budgets have been cut.
+Human resources and advertising budgets have been cut.

 The situation was exacerbated when big banks and credit card companies started cutting credit lines and imposing stiff fees in undesirable usury practices.

 For a boss planning a budget and workforce, it is certainly best to consider more than a macro-view of the economy.
 For an accurate snapshot, use discernment in the micro factors directly and indirectly affecting you.
 Listen closely to your customers.